Comparisons12 min read

 Ultimate ~$52 Enhanced analytics, higher limits

-Best For: Mid-sized sales teams (10-200 users), businesses in complex sales cycles, companies already using other Zoho products (the suite integration discount is real), and ops teams who want granular control.
+Best For: Mid-sized sales teams (10-200 users), businesses with complex sales cycles, companies already using other Zoho products (the suite discount is real), and ops teams who want hands-on control over their setup.

 Freshsales Overview